HISTORY OF CHAPEL HILL ARTS & CRAFTS SHOW – 2019

 In 2000, we developed the Chapel Hill Arts & Crafts Show web site.
 Exhibitors, potential exhibitors and shoppers can access this site to find out more about our show.
 They can get applications and information, find exhibitor listings and how to contact them, search for crafts by category or word, and contact us.
 In 2001, Exhibitor e-mail and web site address links were added for those who want to subscribe to this service.
 We launched this new web site in 2015.

-Local contributions include: Lighthouse Ministry of Benton Harbor, Safe Shelter, Camping Programs, Salvation Army, Berrien County Cancer Service, plus others.
-National and Worldwide Missions include: Missionaries in several countries and the USA, Personal Energy Transportation Program, Society of St. Andrew, Mercy Ships-New Steps, Haiti Orphanage, John Wesley Hospital Boat, New Life Center, McCurdy Ministries, plus more.
+Local contributions include: Berrien County Cancer Service, Safe Shelter, Salvation Army, Crystal Springs Camp, plus others.
+National and Worldwide Missions include: Missionaries in several countries and the USA, Personal Energy Transportation Program, Society of St. Andrew, UMCOR Disaster, John Wesley Hospital Boat, New Life Center, McCurdy Ministries, plus more.

 Craft Show Committee: Barb Johns, Administrative Chairperson; Deb Cuthbert, Margie Krieger & Lori Bennett, Exhibitor Co Chairpersons; Ken Krieger, Logistics Chairperson; Lenora Cuthbert, Exhibitor Advisor; Sandy Harner, Publicity; Isla Case, Secretary/Treasurer; Deb Harris & Virginia Skibbe, Bake Sale.